Squish’s First Day of School… In the Jungle!

 jungle school

-With the news that Angie is pregnant, we have decided to relocate permanently to Australia, in time for the baby’s birth.
+With the news that my wife is pregnant, we have decided to relocate permanently to Australia, in time for the baby’s birth.
 Over the coming weeks, our plan is to manage handover of the ELC’s leadership to our partner organisation, and ensure the staff are well supplied and trained for the years ahead.

 While our formal involvement in the ELC will soon end, we will stay well-connected over the coming years and look forward to visiting again when we are able.